ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 |Research     |HR (only)        |Sales, Marketing, Manufacturing     |
 |Manufacturing |Everyone |(no restrictions) |

-In this case, Contoso would define two policies, as follows:
+In this case, Contoso's plan would include two information barrier policies, as follows:

 - A policy designed to prevent Sales and Marketing from communicating with Research
 - A policy designed to allow Research to communicate with HR only